schmelto/abap/README.md

   EXCEPTIONS
     DONT_CREATE_IDOC.

+    " place for some coding or the creation of the object and calling the method

 ENDFUNCTION.
 ```
 In here we generate a new object from a global class in which our futher coding will be placed.